Franco-Cimmino/Open-Source-Kinematic-Analysis-Toolkit/README.md

 a.
 Look for the current data and comment/uncomment which one you would like
 b.
 Please note that the file path will need to be verified
 10. If you wish to change the movement being performed for it to be manual movement, you will need to change two things:
 a.
-The first is in the function Bicep_curl, the majority of the code will need to be uncommented so that you can see which block of code performs which movement
+The first is in the function Bicep_curl; the majority of the code will need to be uncommented so that you can see which block of code performs which movement
 b.
-The second is in the main() function you will need to comment out the real data function and uncomment the line that begins with “joint_positions_timeline….”
+The second is in the main() function.
+You will need to comment out the real data function and uncomment the line that begins with “joint_positions_timeline….”
 I have left a comment below which line
 c.	”
 11. In the Anaconda prompt terminal, run the following command
 a.
 Python testing.py